fhcrc/ampliconnoise/README.rst

 The source for `AmpliconNoise`_ is also included.

+For decoded flowgram data, we target the output of `Flower`_, an open-source alternative to ``sffinfo``.
+Note that the output of Flower and the output of ``sffinfo`` are not compatible.

 Installation
 ------------

-1. Make sure your system meets the requirements (currently, just Python version 2.7)
+1. Make sure your system meets the requirements (currently, just Python
+   version 2.7)
 2. Run::

     git clone git://github.com/fhcrc/ampliconnoise.git